pennant-notebook/client/README.md

 - Contains functions that make API calls to fetch notebook and user metadata from DynamoDB.

+## Helpers & Utils

 ### Notebook Helpers (`src/utils/notebookHelpers.ts`)

 - Utility functions for creating and managing notebook content.
+- Includes functions for creating cells (`Y.Map`) and typings for various Yjs Data Types.
+- Includes functions for creating content for cells (`Y.Text` for code, `Y.XmlFragment` for markdown)
+- The only file where "yjs" is imported.

+### Awareness Helpers (`src/utils/awarenessHelpers.ts`)

+- Utility functions for creating and managing client objects and awareness states.
-- Includes functions for creating cells (`Y.Map`) and managing user objects.
+- Includes functions for creating users (`Y.Map`) and managing user objects.

 ## Contexts